 The DOT says that tarmac delay only applies to “Covered Carrier”.
 This means that this law can only be applied to airlines with aircraft with a capacity greater than 30 passengers.

 Rules on Tarmac Delay

-The rules in the tarmac delay are simple.
+The rules for the tarmac delay are simple.
 However, it’s necessary to know them in order to demand your right as a passenger.
-To start, you need to know how long the airline can maintain the status of DEPARTING or ARRIVING on the domestic or international airport, depending on the situation, they must inform you if the flight is delayed or canceled.
+To start, you need to know how long the airline can maintain the status of DEPARTING or ARRIVING at the domestic or international airport, depending on the situation, they must inform you if the flight is delayed or canceled.

-If the waiting time exceeds 2 hours the airline must provide food and water passengers, functional bathrooms and medical care in case of an emergency.
+If the waiting time exceeds 2 hours the airline must provide food and water to passengers, functional bathrooms, and medical care in case of an emergency.
 If this doesn’t happen, you can ask the flight attendant to provide them.
-In addition, the airline is responsible for giving you an update of the situation every 30 minutes.
+In addition, the airline is responsible for giving you an update on the situation every 30 minutes.

-Something important to note is that the rules on Tarmac Delay only apply for flights from the US.
+Something important to note is that the rules on Tarmac Delay only apply to flights from the US.

 Exceptions of Tarmac Delay

 There are some exceptions that can lengthen the wait on Tarmac.
 If the air-traffic controllers indicate that passengers should not leave the aircraft if there is a danger or for security reasons, the waiting time may be extended.